 Remember, a well-organized pantry will save you time during meal prep and planning.
 Go through your pantry and group the ingredients in your pantry by the following categories.

 Labeling these areas will also help others keep the shared pantry organized.
 Feel free to visit our 16 pantry organizing posts here for more tips.

 Saving Time While Prepping Dinner Tips

 Now, let's talk about how to save time while preparing a meal that day.
 Start by chopping and prepping in the morning when you are in the kitchen.
 If you don't feel you have the time, you can gather the items together to minimize your time later finding the things.

 Chopping tools and products that store food are helpful in the kitchen with quick prep.
 Below are some I found on Amazon.com (affiliate).

 And don't forget the knives.
 They need sharpening to make it easy to cook ingredients for you and your family.
 It's safer for you if you accidentally get cut.
 Don't believe me?
 Check out the University of Rochester Medical Center website.
 It will also minimize fatigue with your wrists and hands.

 Pots and Pans should be handy.

 Keep your most-used pots and pans in the front of your cabinet.
-If you can, keep them near the range, so you don't need to travel around your kitchen to get them.
-Since you know what meal you are making the night before, you can pull out the pans you need for the dish and place it on the range.
+If you can, keep them near the range so you don't need to travel around your kitchen to get them.
+Since you know what meal you are making the night before, you can pull out the pans you need for the dish and place them on the range.
 One less thing to do later is always helpful.

 Please share your thoughts below, do you have any tips to help our readers speed up their meal prep time?